As a professional in the wellness industry, it’s invaluable to have an online presence to attract your ideal client.

 For instance, is it simply an online CV that gives you credibility?
 Or is it driving traffic and something that gives you a sustainable income?
 Are you going to sell a product online?

 Depending on how you answer these questions, I would create different project proposals.
 For instance, if you simply want an online CV, I would suggest a 3-5 page website that is simple yet professional.
-If you want to sell a product or need a huge volume of incoming traffic, I would proposal a more in-depth website project which includes more optimization, perhaps an e-shop and regular content updates to ensure we are driving consistent traffic to your website.
+If you want to sell a product and grow a sustainable online business, I would proposal a more in-depth website project which includes more optimization, perhaps an e-shop and regular content updates to ensure we are driving consistent traffic to your website.

-As much as it pains me to say (since my agency is built around supporting others online presence), I do in fact know some mid-career wellness professionals that have successfully built their business without a website.
+As much as it pains me to say (since my agency is built around a demand for websites), I do in fact know a select few mid-career wellness professionals that have successfully built their business without a website.
 Many of them are 10-15 years in their career and they have a steady flow of clients they’ve built up over the years by word of mouth.

 That being said, that’s an exception, not a RULE!